 Action step: Figure out your baseline writing rate (and stick to it).

 I have this number written down on a post-it note that sits on my desk.
-Anytime I get an offer to write I compare the rate to my post-it note number.
-If it’s below that, I counter offer at a higher rate.
+Anytime I get an offer to write, I compare the rate to my post-it note number.
+If it’s below that, I counter offer at a higher price.
 If they say no, I walk away and find the next opportunity.

-That’s a long way from my first client, who paid me $10 for 500 word posts.
+That’s a long way from my first client, who paid me $10 for 500-words.

 Why You Need to Think Like a Business

-It took me a long time to get into the right mindset about running a business.
-I’m still working on it and I pay a bunch of my hard earned freelancer dollars to an excellent business coach who helps me get out of my head and take action.
+It took me a long time to get into the right mindset about running a six-figure freelance writing business.
+I paid a bunch of my hard-earned freelancer dollars to an excellent business coach who helped me get out of my head and take action.

-This is what you need to do too — except you don’t have to pay me anything (except maybe your eternal gratitude when you become a freelance writer).
+This is what you need to do, too — except you don’t have to pay me anything (except maybe your eternal gratitude when you become a successful writer).